All posts

 Key Takeaways

-• A virtual mailbox address is separate from a registered agent address — they serve different legal functions and can be in different states
+• Your virtual mailbox and registered agent are separate.
+Different legal functions, can be different states

 References